landindonner/ELK_Stack_Project/README.md

 SSH access from the jump box to the web servers was permitted.

 The ELK server was created in it's own virtual network.
 As a result, a separate security group was created to manage traffic to and from the ELK server.
 A rule was created to allow web traffic from the administrator's IP to the ELK server to view the aggregated log data in **Kibana**.
 Access via SSH was also permitted on the ELK server.
 Public SSH keys from the administrator account were added to increase security around SSH access.
+Finally, a **Peering** was created between the two networks in order to share traffic.

 ## Automated Deployment and Configuration Using Ansible
 For this network, the Ansible container was downloaded to the jump box to serve as a provisioner for the network. **Containers** are simplified virtual machines that are dedicated to one task.
-Multiple containers can share the resources and operating system of a virtual machine.
-This way we could deploy apps and configure servers using Ansible playbooks. **Ansible playbooks** use YML (YAML Ain't Markup Language) files in order to create a series of commands to be executed on multiple servers.
-This automation tool reduced deployment and configuration time in this small set up of only four severs and would be extremely powerful in a network of hundreds or thousands of servers.
-Finally, we utilized **Docker** to create and manage our containers.
+Multiple containers can share the resources and operating system of a single virtual machine.
+These lightweight virtual machines contained on a single virtual machine on a network saves system resources and reduces costs. **Ansible playbooks** use YML (YAML Ain't Markup Language) files in order to create a series of commands to be executed on multiple servers.
+This enables rapid deployment and configuration of many servers simultaneously, reducing errors, creating uniformity and lowering administration costs.
+Finally, we utilized **Docker** a common container manager app, to create and manage our containers.

-The commands to install Docker and then use Docker to create the Ansible container:
+The commands to install Docker on the jump box and then use Docker to create the Ansible container:

+1. SSH into the jump box from a terminal using the admin and SSH key configured on the jump box: ```ssh RedAdmin@104.42.221.76```

-1. Install Docker: `sudo apt update` then `sudo apt install docker.io`
+2. Install Docker: `sudo apt update` then `sudo apt install docker.io`

-2. Check Docker status: `sudo systemctl status docker` or Start Docker status: `sudo systemctl start docker`
+3. Check Docker status: `sudo systemctl status docker` or Start Docker status: `sudo systemctl start docker`

-3. Pull the Ansible container: `sudo docker pull cyberxsecurity/ansible`
+4. Pull the Ansible container: `sudo docker pull cyberxsecurity/ansible`

-4. Launch the Ansible container: `docker run -ti cyberxsecurity/ansible:latest bash`
+5. Launch the Ansible container: `docker run -ti cyberxsecurity/ansible:latest bash`

 Once the Ansible container is deployed on the jump box you can SSH to the jump box and connect to the container with the following commands:
 1. List all containers: `docker container list -a` the Ansible container will be given a randomized name.